tomaskala/aoc/README.md

 ## 2021

-The [2021](2021) directory contains the solutions for the year 2021 in ANSI C.
+The [2021](2021) directory contains my solutions for the year 2021 in ANSI C.
+At the time, I didn't know C very well, and it shows.
+All solutions pass valgrind without errors, but there are some unnecessary heap allocations and weird constructs here and there.

 ## 2022

-The [2022](2022) directory contains the solutions for the year 2022 in the following languages, a different one per each day.
+The [2022](2022) directory contains my solutions for the year 2022 in the following languages, a different one per each day.

 1. [C](2022/01)